VNG-Realisatie/nlx/pki/README.md

 The root cert of the ca is `~/some-folder/pki-nlx/preprod/ca.pem`.

-To add a keypair as secret in kubernetes, run for alle components that need a cert:
+To add a keypair as secret in kubernetes, run for all components that need a cert:

 ```bash
 env=preprod